 Homemade Dog Food

-By knowing exactly what you are feeding your dog with, you have a better control over the quantity and quality of your dog’s food.
+Preparing your dog’s meals yourself is cost-effective, healthier and really creates an additional bond with your dog!
+By knowing exactly what you are feeding your dog with, you have better control over the quantity and quality of your dog’s food.
 You can change the recipe regularly, or offer the very same thing every day, it is up to you!

 Because dogs are not fussy eaters, you don’t even have to be a great Chef to make this happen!
 Some meat, some veggies, some carbs and you’re pretty much done.

 One gram of fat delivers 9 calories while one gram of protein or carbohydrates delivers 4 calories; it makes sense to cut the fat intake when controlling a dog’s weight.
-Low fat dog foods are extremely common nowadays since most veterinarians will recommend them whenever a dog is a little overweight.
+Low-fat dog foods are extremely common nowadays since most veterinarians will recommend them whenever a dog is a little overweight.

 Fatty acids and dietary fat have been demonized over the last decades and it is only now that science is backpedaling — carbohydrates are perhaps a bigger issue than fats are but mathematically, but cutting fats you will trim the double amount of calories than if you lowered your carbs instead.
-So yes, mathematically it does make sense to drop carbs and put your dog on a low fat dog food, but health-wise, it may be wiser to use grain-free dog foods.
+So yes, mathematically it does make sense to drop carbs and put your dog on low-fat dog food, but health-wise, it may be wiser to use grain-free dog foods.

 For too long, pet food brands have used cheap carbohydrates and grains as cost-effective fillers; they betrayed us, the consumers.
 Over the last few years, grain-free dog foods have taken the dog world by a storm.

 Quite simply, grain-free dog foods remove any grain-based ingredient from their recipe.
-A grain-free diet for dogs aims to move more in line with what dogs would have eaten before humans stepped in and began to mass produce the type of dog food we are now so used to seeing stacked on our shelves.
-By removing grain, compared to typical dog food, a grain free diet will attempt to insert more meat protein and digestible animal fats in to your dog’s diet.
+A grain-free diet for dogs aims to move more in line with what dogs would have eaten before humans stepped in and began to mass-produce the type of dog food we are now so used to seeing stacked on our shelves.
+By removing grain, compared to typical dog food, a grain-free diet will attempt to insert more meat protein and digestible animal fats into your dog’s diet.

 Make a change and your dog’s health will prove to you that you made the right decision.

 The prey diet for dogs mimics the wolf’s ancestral food regimen.
-The wolf was hunting and eating different meats, organs and bones.
+The wolf was hunting and eating different meats, organs, and bones.
 For our dogs, variety is key.

 Feed the different staples you can find; usually chicken, pork, duck, beef, turkey and fish.
 Obviously, you may prefer to feed elk, deer, rabbit, quail, bison, or local meats you easily and cheaply have access to.

-The main priority is to prepare ahead of time to know your dog’s needs in terms of nutrients, vitamins and minerals.
-Then, be knowledgeable with the meats you use to provide the right mix of muscle meat, organs and bones for your dog to live a happier and healthier life.
+The main priority is to prepare ahead of time to know your dog’s needs in terms of nutrients, vitamins, and minerals.
+Then, be knowledgeable with the meats you use to provide the right mix of muscle meat, organs, and bones for your dog to live a happier and healthier life.

 A great website on the topic is preymodelraw.com.

 If you own a bully dog, you must know that they have different requirements from pretty much any other dog breed out there.
-The best dog food for pitbulls is one that will provide enough proteins to grow the dog’s muscular frame, but also enough fatty acids to enhance brain functions and overall health.
+The best dog food for pit bulls is one that will provide enough proteins to grow the dog’s muscular frame, but also enough fatty acids to enhance brain functions and overall health.

 We recommend 50% of proteins coming from red meat, poultry and offals; 30% of healthy fats coming from fatty fish, eggs, olive and fish oils; and 20% of complex carbohydrates coming from unprocessed vegetables.

-If you own or breed labradors, make sure to read our list of the best dog foods for labradors.
+If you own or breed Labradors, make sure to read our list of the best dog foods for labradors.
 They have been carefully selected to answer as fully as possible to the nutritional needs of the Labrador breed.
 Labradors are very active and alert dogs and tend to be fed whatever is available at the time.
 And this is where things go wrong.

 Avoid carb-filled dog foods that simply use cheap ingredients in order to simply make the food calorie-dense but nutrient-poor.